Want to make money? We've picked out some easy ways to earn extra cash in your spare time – whether it's at home, online or simply out and about.

 Choose the money-making tips that suit you!

 A host of banks will pay you to take out one of their bank accounts.

 Read more at The best bank accounts for switching bonuses.

 If you shop via one of their tracked links, you’ll get a percentage of what you spend back in the form of cashback.
 It’s essentially free money!

-What's more, you'll get a generous £10 cashback bonus from Quidco when you make your first purchase.
+What's more, you'll get a £10 cashback bonus from Quidco when you make your first purchase.

-Read our guide to the top cashback websites for more on how they work.
+Read our guide to the top cashback websites for more information on how they work.

 Use a cashback credit card

 Whether you are shopping online or in person, if you use a cashback credit card you will get a percentage of the money you spend back in cold, hard cash.